DylanSchmidt2/Challenge-repo-3/README.md

 ## Description
 As a user, I want to press a button, and be prompted with a set of criterias for generating a new password.
-After setting desired criterias, password is then displayed in the window or a promt.
+After setting desired criterias, password is then displayed in the window or a prompt.
 ###### Password criterias must include:
 - [x] Uppercase letters
 - [x] Lowercase letters